JoshuaMart/Detective/README.md

-# Recon Job
+# Detective

-Stateless Go binary packaged as a Docker container, executed as a Scaleway Serverless Job.
-Takes a wildcard as input, runs the full discovery pipeline, and pushes results to the API in real time.
+Automated reconnaissance pipeline that discovers subdomains, resolves DNS, detects CDNs, scans ports, and identifies web services — then pushes everything to your API in real time.

+Runs as a [Scaleway Serverless Job](https://www.scaleway.com/en/serverless-jobs/) or locally.
+One container, one wildcard, full discovery.

 ## Pipeline